Adjusting Basal Insulin on Injections

-If exercise happens EVERY DAY then it is possible to reduce down the basal dose by about 20% to account for this but then if for some reason there is a day when you don’t exercise your sugars are likely to run a bit higher.
+If exercise happens every day then it is possible you can reduce your basal dose by about 20% to account for this increased insulin sensitivity with exercise, but if for some reason there is a day you don’t exercise, your sugars are likely to run a bit higher than you would anticipate.

-If exercise is planned for just a couple of days a week then it is possible to reduce down the long acting insulin the night before but this does potentially leave a risk of the blood sugar going higher later in the day or the next morning.
+If exercise is planned for just a couple of days a week then it is possible you can reduce your long acting insulin the night before, but this does potentially leave a risk of your blood sugar getting higher later in the day or the next morning.

-There are a couple of ways round this:
+There are several ways to get around this:

 - Try splitting your dose so it is taken twice a day which will allow the dose to be reduced either before or after exercise.
 This should first be discussed with your diabetes specialist team.

 - With the permission of your diabetes specialist team, consider pump therapy.